How to Set Up and Troubleshoot Cisco ASA Firewalls for the CCIE Security Lab

 Key Considerations:

-• Synchronize configurations between HA peers using failover link and failover lan commands.
+• Synchronize configurations between HA peers using failover links and commands.

 • Use health monitoring to detect failures and trigger failover quickly.